Funding

 Join PAIR with Your Own Funding

-- “Research in Germany” offers an overview of funding opportunities specifically for international researchers.
+• “Research in Germany” offers an overview of funding opportunities for international researchers.

-- The main government-funded foundations in Germany offer PhD scholarships (for candidates from inside and outside Germany)
+• The main government-funded foundations in Germany offer PhD scholarships (accessible to candidates from outside Germany as well)

-- Funding from your home country or institution – Many universities offer funding for research stays abroad.
+• Do consider funding from your home country or institution – Many universities offer funding for research stays abroad.
 Check with your research office or international programs coordinator.
-Your country’s national research funding body and national foundations very likely support international research visits and PhDs abroad.
+Your country’s national research funding body, national foundations and private charities very likely support international research visits, PhDs abroad, and PostDoctoral research abroad.
+If you have the chance, do consider a sabbatical at PAIR.

 The Alexander von Humboldt Foundation offers various fellowship programs, including the following: